peter88213/novelyst_themes/README.md

 For more information, see the [project homepage](https://peter88213.github.io/novelyst_themes) with description and download instructions.

+## Feedback?
+Ideas?
+Feature requests?

+You can go to the [novelyst "discussions" forum](https://github.com/peter88213/novelyst/discussions) and start a thread.

 ## Usage

 Start the theme changer from the main menu: **Tools > Theme Changer**.